777arc/textbook/content/filters.rst

    </details>

 Our end goal is to find the taps of this filter so we can actually use it.
 How do we get the taps, given the frequency response?
 Well, how do we convert from the frequency domain back to the time domain?
 Inverse FFT (IFFT)!
 And recall that the IFFT function is almost exactly the same as the FFT function.
+We also need to ifftshift our desired frequency response before the ifft, and then we need yet another iffshift after the ifft (no, they don't cancel themselves out, you can try).
+This might seem confusing, but just remember that you always should fftshift after an fft, and iffshift after an ifft.

 .. code-block:: python

-	h = np.fft.fftshift(np.fft.ifft(H))
+	h = np.fft.ifftshift(np.fft.ifft(np.fft.ifftshift(H)))
 	plt.plot(np.real(h))
 	plt.plot(np.imag(h))
 	plt.legend(['real','imag'], loc=1)
 	plt.show()

 .. image:: ../_static/filter_design2.PNG
-   :scale: 70 %
+   :scale: 90 %
    :align: center

 Now let's say we use these taps shown above as our filter.
 We know that the impulse response is just plotting the taps, so what we see above *is* our impulse response.
 Lets take the FFT of our taps to see what the frequency domain actually looks like.
 We will do a 1024 point FFT to get a high resolution:

 .. code-block:: python

-	H_fft = np.abs(np.fft.fft(h, 1024))
+	H_fft = np.fft.fftshift(np.abs(np.fft.fft(h, 1024)))
 	plt.plot(H_fft)
 	plt.show()